TicTicBoooom-Mods/MasterfulMachinery/.github/ISSUE_TEMPLATE/bug_report.md

 Astral Sorcery version:

 # Further Information
-Link to crash log: (please use a paste site such as [gist](https://gist.github.com/), do not attach the .txt or paste the log inline)\
+Link to latest.log: (please use a paste site such as [gist](https://gist.github.com/), do not attach the .txt or paste the log inline)\
 Steps to reproduce:
 1.
 2.